sieve-community/examples/video_transcript_analysis/README.md

 # Transcript Analyzer

-Generate summaries, titles, tags, and chapters automatically for your video or audio files.
+Generate summaries, titles, tags, chapters and highlights automatically for your video or audio files.